General pharmacology

 Antibiotics

 Antibiotics should be used only when necessary.
 Antibiotics change the gut flora, affect the immune system and can actually increase complication rates.
-However, when contamination risk is high or unknown, we do typically use them prophylactically, starting before surgery and continuing no longer than 24 hours.
+However, when contamination risk is high or unknown, we do typically use antibiotics prophylactically, starting before surgery and continuing no longer than 24 hours.
 Preoperative antibiotics that are at high levels at the time of any “surprise” are more effective than trying to treat after the fact.
 This is considered prophylactic use.
 Prophylactic use of antibiotics is typically restricted to the preoperative +/- surgery period and does not include postoperative care.
-We tend to give antibiotics preoperatively in most cases of abdominal, respiratory or urogenital surgery due to the risk of contamination.
+Preoperative antibiotics tend to be used in most cases of abdominal, respiratory or urogenital surgery due to the risk of contamination.
 The human guidelines say to use prophylactic antibiotics if the risk of infection is > 5% without antibiotics.
 They may also be used if infection would be devastating (eg with implants.).

 Timing of drugs depends on the route.
-You want the peak levels to be when you are doing the stuff that might lead to contamination.
-This is often begins at least 10 minutes after you anesthetize your patient and continues until closure.
+You want the peak levels to be when you are doing the stuff (surgery) that might lead to contamination.
+This often begins at least 10 minutes after you anesthetize your patient and continues until incisional closure.

 • Oral: ~ Two hours after drug is administered